ishefi/codistancing/README.md

 ```
 usage: codistancing.py [-h] [-l] [-c CODE] [-d] [FILE [FILE ...]]

+The annoying (yet disease free) code formatter.

 positional arguments:
   FILE                  Files to reformat (in place)

 optional arguments:
   -h, --help            show this help message and exit
   -l, --line            Include distancing between lines
   -c CODE, --code CODE  Format the code passed in as a string.
-  -d, --dry-run         Do nothing.
-Really nothing.
+  -d, --dry-run         Don't write the files back, just return the status.
+                        Return code 0 means nothing would change.
+Return code 1
+                        means some files would be reformatted.
 ```

 _Codistancing_ is a well-behaved Unix-style command-line tool:

 - it does nothing if no sources are passed to it;
 - it only outputs messages to users on standard error;
-- exits with code 0 unless an internal error occurred;
+- exits with code 0 unless an internal error occurred (or `--dry-run` was used);
 - its README file is based on cutting edge formatters.

 ### Note: This is a stupid product